The 8 best customer retention examples in eCommerce

 Yankee Candle implemented a subscription experience partly to win back and retain customers who were used to buying their products from other merchants.

 Yankee Candle not only shows customers what they stand to save by becoming a subscriber but also lets them set the cadence of their deliveries.
 The result?
 A subscriber retention rate of 90%.
+This is an excellent example of customer retention from Yankee Candle.

 Vitamin Shoppe: Leverage a customer loyalty program